mysticfall/alleycat-reactive/README.md

 especially when it's changing over time.
 And Rx is all about composing and manipulating such pipelines in a potentially asynchronous context.

-But what if the data does not come from an asynchronous source, like Tweets or GUI events, but simple properties objects?
+But what if the data do not come from an asynchronous source, like Tweets or GUI events, but are just properties of an object?
 Of course, Rx can handle synchronous data as well, but the cost of using it may outweigh the benefits in such a scenario.

 In a traditional OOP system, properties of an object are mere values which are often